the-expanse/SideQuestWiki/Force-Uninstaller-for-SideQuest.md

 Close SideQuest and rename this folder
 `C:\Users\`YOUR ACCOUNT NAME`\AppData\Roaming\SideQuest`
-With your Windows Explorer file manager to anything else, suck as `SideQuest backup` for example before restating SideQuest to see if you connect
+With your Windows Explorer file manager to anything else, such as `SideQuest backup` for example before restating SideQuest to see if you connect